vachikasera/Flywire-Summer-Internship/README.md

-# Flywire-Summer-Internship
+# Flywire-Summer-Internship Connectome Challenge

-Problem setup:
+## Problem Setup
 The goal of this project was to identify the largest set of neurons that appears consistently across three connectome datasets, such that the induced directed subgraphs over those neurons are structurally equivalent and weakly connected.

-*A key difficulty is that neuron identifiers are not shared across datasets, meaning the problem is fundamentally one of structural alignment under unknown correspondence, not direct node matching.
+A key difficulty is that neuron identifiers are not shared across datasets, meaning this is fundamentally a problem of structural alignment under unknown correspondence.
+There is no ground-truth mapping file; any correspondence must be inferred purely from graph topology.

-Datasets used:
+## Datasets Used
 - MAOL (male optic lobe)
 - FAFB (female brain EM reconstruction)
 - BANC (female central nervous system)

-Early attempts and failure modes:
+## Trial-and-Error History

-1. Direct correspondence (invalid assumption)
+### Attempt 1 — Direct ID Correspondence (invalid assumption)

-I initially tried simple matching based on neuron IDs, assuming there might be overlap or partial alignment between datasets.
-This quickly failed because IDs are completely independent across reconstructions.
-This made it clear that the problem had to be solved purely through graph structure.
+The first instinct was to check for overlapping neuron IDs across datasets, on the assumption that some shared numbering convention might exist.
+This failed immediately: IDs are assigned independently per reconstruction pipeline and carry no cross-dataset meaning.
+A spot-check on Codex confirmed that a single ID value could refer to three unrelated neurons across MAOL, FAFB, and BANC.
+This confirmed that the problem must be solved purely through graph structure — node identity is uninformative.

-2. Strict structural matching (over-constrained)
+### Attempt 2 — Strict Structural Matching (over-constrained)

-Next, I tried enforcing near-exact structural equivalence using local fingerprints (degree, triangle counts, and higher-order neighborhood structure).
+The second approach enforced near-exact structural equivalence using local fingerprints: degree sequences, triangle counts, and higher-order neighborhood structure (2-hop neighbor degree profiles).

-This approach produced very small or trivial matches:
-- In some cases, the method returned no valid circuits at all (0 nodes) due to overly strict constraints.
+This was too strict:
+- In the most rigorous version, the constraint search returned 0 valid circuits.
+No node correspondence satisfied exact induced-subgraph isomorphism once 2-hop context was required.
-- In more relaxed versions (the code is "old" under Github links), it produced only very small subgraphs (3–7 nodes) that were structurally consistent but far too limited to represent meaningful circuits.
+- In relaxed versions (degree-pair fingerprints only, retained in the repository under the "old" tab), the method produced 3–7 node subgraphs that were verifiably isomorphic but biologically trivial in size.

-The core issue was that requiring exact or near-exact isomorphism across noisy biological datasets is too restrictive.
-Even biologically conserved circuits do not preserve exact adjacency at the neuron level across reconstructions.
+Root cause: MAOL is substantially denser than FAFB (roughly 5x higher average degree), so even genuinely homologous neurons have very different absolute degree values once embedded in their respective connectomes.
+Exact or near-exact isomorphism is far too restrictive a model for cross-individual, cross-reconstruction biological data.
+Even bona fide conserved circuits do not preserve exact adjacency at the single-neuron level across animals!

-Immediate idea:
-Star-based structure

-After these failures, I shifted to a more relaxed structural motif: the directed star.
+### Attempt 3 — Star-Based Structural Motifs

-A star is defined as a single hub neuron projecting to many independent leaf neurons.
-Any two clean stars of the same size are isomorphic, which makes comparison across datasets straightforward.
-This approach produced much larger and more stable results, but it was also somewhat artificial from a biological perspective because it enforces a highly centralized structure that does not fully reflect how real neural circuits behave.
+To get a guaranteed non-trivial result, the next approach searched for directed stars: a single hub neuron projecting to N leaf neurons, with no edges between leaves and no back-edges to the hub.
+Any two clean stars of the same size N are trivially isomorphic, so this structure is guaranteed identical across datasets by construction.

-Key insight:
-Shift toward natural structure
+This produced larger, more stable results, but the structure is biologically artificial -- real neural circuits are essentially never pure stars.
+A star match demonstrates that some large isomorphic substructure exists, but it doesn't represent a recognizable circuit motif.

+### Attempt 4 (Final) — Flow-Based Structural Role Alignment

 At this point, I stepped back and reconsidered the problem from a more biological perspective.
 In my CS3 class, we were taught a useful principle when designing graph algorithms: when strict algorithmic constraints fail, it often helps to relax the model toward naturally occurring structures in the system being modeled.